 El Paso’s Moth Invasion – Here’s What You Can Do About Them

-The good news is they're not harmful, and they'll eventually migrate.
+The good news is they're not harmful, they don't carry disease, they don't eat clothing and they'll eventually migrate.
 For now though all we can do is treat them like a friend or relatives who has overstayed their welcome and wait them out.